ubcxzhang/Stock-Price-Prediction/README.md

 - produces table2 showing the median values of Recall, Precision and F1 score of the ensemble with SVM, nofpca, and no within-win models over all 100 experiments respectively;

-- produces appendix tables showing the summary statistics of the whole features of the full sample;
+- produces tables showing the summary statistics of the features of the full sample, read in data `./rda/mkt_cap.csv`;

 - save file `./result/intermedia_table.rda`